John asks: Why do so many people feel lonely, even at church, and can this change?

 5-Abandon the words, “Contemporary, Traditional and Blended”, for the divisiveness they promote.
 (3 churches in one)

 Simply be honest people, honest to the times in which we live, defined by the scriptures we live by.
 Insist that multi-generational experience is the norm.
 Show honor to your elders (Titus) “In honor, prefer one another”.
+Do not allow music and the arts to become the latest golden calf.

 Please remember, as you toss out hymnbooks and songs that have defined our older Saints, you make their loneliness and despair that much more painful by selfishly dishonoring them and their significance to the church–then and now.
 You also rob the present generations of depth, character and rich theology.
 A caring, biblical church will not do this for any reason.